TAFELLIED--“DANK DER DAMEN” (“THE LADIES’ TOAST”), GLEE FOR

 English Translation

 0:00 [m.
 1]--Stanza 1 (a).
-The piano plays the gentle
+The piano plays the

-ascending line with three similar gestures.
-The women begin with
+presents the lilting ascending line with three similar

-the jaunty main verse, a bright melody harmonized in three parts.
+bright melody harmonized in three parts.
+The piano is

-hand chords are played above bass octaves.
+chords are played above bass octaves.
 The third line

-introduces a dotted (long-short) rhythm also heard at the end of the
+introduces a dotted (long-short) rhythm also heard at the end of

-after a piano bridge on the harmonized dotted rhythm.
+repeated after a piano bridge on the harmonized dotted rhythm.

 0:25 [m.
 17]--Stanza 2 (b).
-The piano refrain moves at
+The piano refrain

-verse.
-The piano bass plays low, detached octaves while the right
+did the main verse.
+The piano bass plays low, detached

-hand plays ascending, often harmonized three-note figures beginning off
+octaves while the right hand plays ascending, often harmonized

-the beat.
-The second line is repeated with a broader,
+three-note figures beginning off the beat.
+The second line

-higher-reaching range and a leaping bass part.
+is repeated with a broader, higher-reaching range and a leaping

 0:40 [m.
 26]--The last two